Thespee/Workout-tracker/README.md

 ### PHASE 4
-Task 2: My active workout class extends the workout class with additional functionality which fulfills option 2
+Task 2: My active workout class extends the workout class with additional functionality which fulfills option 2 Task 3:
+- I would refactor the WorkingSet, Workout and ActiveWorkout classes to reduce coupling.
+For instance, the recording of weight and reps (currently hadled by the working set class) only matters for active workouts (maybe add an activeWorkingSet class)
+- I think the panels of the UI also contain a lot of duplicate code (e.g. size and colour & use of tracker object) which could be abstracted away